The HyperTexts

 The world forgot her, and is not the same.

-but keep her memory exalted flame
+to keep her memory exalted flame

-to justify the thistles and the nettles.
+unmolested by the thistles and the nettles.

-On Auschwitz now the reddening sunset settles;
+On Auschwitz now the reddening sunset settles!

-they sleep alike—diminutive and tall,
+They sleep alike—diminutive and tall,

 the innocent, the "surgeons."